More Educational Opportunities in Child Life

 Our Internship Experience

 We believe strongly in balancing both “hands on” child life experience coupled with essential educational components.
 Each intern will have two long rotations 6-7 weeks in an inpatient and outpatient setting enduring 16 weeks (640 hours).
 The internship is neither paid nor does it require payment beyond the intern’s own living expenses.
 Hours are generally Monday - Friday 8:00am - 5:00pm with a few opportunities for nights and weekends.
+St. Jude has had a child life internship program (in its current form) since 2008 and was accredited by the ACLP in 2017.

 Internship is 640 hours (16 weeks) of clinical experience.